Imagic: History

 Imagic was the second independent video game publisher in the early days of home programmable video game systems following Activision.
 Prior to Activision only Atari and Mattel offered games for their respective consoles.
 In early 1981, Bill Grubb, the founding CEO of Imagic, had recently left his position as the VP of Sales and Marketing at Atari.
 After witnessing Activision's meteoric success, Grubb began making plans to form another independent Atari game developer and teamed up with Dennis Koble who was managing game development at Atari.
-By coincidence at the same time, Jim Goldberger, a marketing executive at Mattel, was working on a business plan with Brian Dougherty, a senior engineer at Mattel, to form the first independent game company for the Mattel Intellivion, the second largest game console at the time.
-Grubb and Goldberger knew each other and soon discovered each other's plans.
+By coincidence at the same time, Jim Goldberger, a marketing executive at Mattel, was working on a business plan with Brian Dougherty, a senior engineer at Mattel, to form the first independent game company for the Mattel Intellivision, the second largest game console at the time.
+Grubb and Goldberger knew each other and on April 1, 1981 had a meeting in which they discussed each others plans.
 Grubb suggested joining forces which would allow the new company to distinguish itself from Activision by offering games for both platforms.
-An agreement was reached and in the Spring of 1981 Grubb and Dougherty pitched venture capitalist Kleiner Perkins and Merrill Pickard raising $2 million in seed capital.
+An agreement was reached and Grubb and Dougherty pitched venture capitalist Kleiner Perkins and Merrill Pickard, ultimately raising $2 million in seed capital.
 The company was organized as a California Corporation on June 1, 1981, with Frank Caufield and Steve Merrill joining the board along with Grubb and Dougherty.
 Other founders included Bob Smith and Rob Fulop from Atari, Inc., Dave Durran from Mattel as well as Pat Ransil and Gary Kato.

 It was Grubb's goal to take Imagic public and to eventually overtake Activision as the number one third-party video game publisher.
 Like Activision, Imagic had a meteoric rise, in its first 3 quarters of sales in 1982, the company sold $48 million worth of games led by Demon Attack developed by Rob Fulop, which became one of the top selling games in the industry.
-An Intellivion version was also developed by Gary Kato.
+An Intellivision version was also developed by Gary Kato.
 Fulop, was previously a programmer at Atari, and claimed in a 2019 interview with Paleotronic Magazine that he left the company in favor of Imagic after being paid for developing the Atari 2600 port of Missile Command with a Safeway coupon for a free turkey rather than the monetary Christmas bonus he had expected.
+Atari later sued Imagic over the Intellivision version of Demon Attack claiming it was to similar to Phoenix, which Atari had the exclusive home console rights to.
+The case was later settled out of court.